romerorocj-ga/simon-project/README.md

 - Upon loading the app
     - Intialze all state variables
         - Create the array of 4 nested arrays
-        - Turn variable should be set to 1 for Player One
         - Winner should be null
     - Render changes to the DOM
         - Render the board of the game